 Was the Second Ratified to Preserve Slavery?

 Some claim the Second Amendment, like the Three-Fifths Compromise, was ratified to preserve slavery.
 This is only partially true.
-Both Amendments were “about slavery,” but neither were ONLY about slavery, we explain this stance below.
+Both Amendments were “about slavery,” but neither was ONLY about slavery.
+We explain this stance below.

 TIP: Slaves’ patrols (slaves chained, trained, and armed alongside armed and trained militiamen) were the militia’s of the Second Amendment in the south.
 In the North they were different.
-In all cases their purpose was to ensure the law and the security of a free state; unfortunately slavery was legal at the time.
+In all cases their purpose was to ensure the law and the security of a free state; unfortunately slavery was legal at the time, so part of the job was rounding up escaped slaves and other such awkward implementations of the then law.

 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.” – The Second Amendment from the Bill of Rights (1791) which Amends the Constitution (1787).